oracle-livelabs/database/oci-cache-with-redis/setup/setup.md

  margin-top: 20px;
 }</copy>
     ```
-9. Copy `config.py` code and paste under the desired directory structure above
+9. Copy `config.py` code and paste under the desired directory structure above.
+Use vi editor to create/edit the file, and use *Esc + :wq + enter* to save the file.

      ```
     <copy>class Config: